- Full name Matthew James Scott

 Age At Draft: 21.5

 Scott pitched to a 5.10 ERA with 62 strikeouts across 67 innings as a freshman in 2023.
-He followed up with a 2024 season where he posted a 5.96 ERA but collected 103 strikeouts across 80 innings.
-Scott has a durable, workhorse frame at 6-foot-7 and 247 pounds with a thick lower half and serious physicality.
+He followed up with a 2024 season with a 5.96 ERA but collected 103 strikeouts across 80 innings.
+Scott has a durable, workhorse frame at 6-foot-7, 247 pounds with a thick lower half and serious physicality.
 He keeps his delivery under control and repeats it well.
-His fastball has been up to 98 mph with elite riding life.
+His fastball has been up to 98 mph with elite riding life, but he often pitches down in the zone where the heater doesn’t play as well and gets hit around.
 Scott also features a low-80s split-changeup that has about 11 mph of separation from his fastball with heavy tumbling action and arm-side fade.
 His mid-80s slider flashes late sweeping life and a touch of depth, and has the potential to be a plus pitch.
-It is an effective breaking that is difficult to get the barrel on. -
+It is an effective breaking that is difficult to get the barrel on.
+Scott’s stuff is better than his performance and big league clubs are hopeful that sharpened command or a tweaked approach could unlock more at the next level.

 School: Joel Barlow HS, Redding, Conn.
 Committed/Drafted: Stanford